 List #2: Do not include expenses related to vacations and travel, dining out, external entertainment (think theater, cinema, clubs, concerts, etc.), back-to-school shopping, charitable giving, etc.

-If you ever lose you employment (or if you have a major medical event), your household should go into financial lockdown immediately, cutting out all expenses under List #2 above while planning for those under List #1.
-Unfortunately, we all tend to be far too optimistic about our ability to find re-employment soon, leading many to continue to spend at current levels even though we no longer have steady income.
+If you ever lose your employment (or if you have a major medical event), your household should go into financial lockdown immediately, cutting out all expenses under List #2 above while planning for those under List #1.
+Unfortunately, we all tend to be far too optimistic about our ability to find re-employment soon, leading many to continue to spend at current levels even though we no longer have a steady income.
 Of course, even if you do qualify for unemployment income (for which many do not because of the circumstances leading to their job loss), it only replaces a small percentage of your monthly income.